sadighian/crypto-rl/README.md

 ### 6.2 To-dos:
 1. Create a back testing simulation environment using GYM
-2. Create agent architecture using Tensorflow
+2. Create agent architecture using Tensorflow an equivalent (e.g., Tensorforce, Keras, etc.)
 3. Create DockerFile so that simulations can be rapidly deployed in the cloud (e.g., AWS Fargate)
-4. Integrate FIX API to enable live trading